sisinflab-swot/cowl/docs/about/index.rst

 Limitations
 ===========

-Cowl currently only supports ontologies in **functional syntax**.
+While Cowl's architecture allows for multiple parsers, the library currently only provides a **functional syntax** built-in parser.
 Furthermore, it does not yet provide ontology editing and serialization capabilities.
 We plan to address these shortcomings soon.

 Finally, it is important to note that the library is in **early development**, as denoted by the `0.x version number <semver_>`_, so expect its API to change between minor releases.